VOoM (Vim Outliner of Markups) is a plugin for text editor Vim that turns Vim into a two-pane outliner.

 This page is for screenshots.

-Command :Voom rest creates outline from reStructuredText (reST) section titles.
-This screenshot shows outline of the source for reStructuredText specification available here.
+The command :Voom rest creates the outline from reStructuredText (reST) section titles.
+This screenshot shows the source for reStructuredText specification available here.
 All major outline operations are supported and can be used to rearrange document sections.
-VOoM was originally written to work with start fold markers with level numbers, which is one of Vim's built-in folding methods and is a versatile outline markup.
-The current version can handle a variety of markups, including several popular lightweight markup languages.
+The command line area shows the current node's UNL (Uniform Node Locator) as echoed by the command :Voomunl.
+VOoM was originally written to work with start fold markers with level numbers, which is one of Vim's built-in folding methods and is the most versatile outline markup.
+VOoM can currently handle a variety of markups, including popular lightweight markup languages.
 These markups have headlines (also called headings, headers, section headers, titles) and thus support an outline structure.
 VOoM can work with headlines in the following formats:

 To outline another format, an argument specifying the desired markup mode must be provided. |